mdevillers/gb_catrap_bruteforcer/README.md

 ## catrap gb game password bruteforcer

+This program attempt to discover each valid password of the gameboy game "catrap".
-This program iterates and tests the validity of each possible password combination.
+It iterates and tests the validity of each possible password combination, replicating the checks of the original game.

 ## assemble (64-bit only)
 ```